rdagumampan/yuniql-web/content/docs/why-yuniql.md

 +++
 title = "Why yuniql"
-description = "Pain points that yuniql solves and opportunities it presents to teams." bref = "Pain points that yuniql solves and opportunities it presents to developers, data engineers and DBAs." weight = 2 draft = false toc = false
+description = "Pain points that yuniql solves and opportunities it presents to teams." bref = "Accelerate delivery.
+Release database changes safely.
+The pain points that yuniql solves and opportunities it presents to developers, data engineers and DBAs." weight = 1 draft = false toc = false
 +++